 - 1/2 cup cream sherry

-- Prepare the Sugared Rose Petals: Beat 2 egg whites in a medium bowl until frothy.
+- Prepare the sugared rose petals: Beat 2 egg whites in a medium bowl until frothy.
 Using a fine, clean paintbrush, apply a thin coat of egg whites to both sides of each rose petal.
 Sprinkle the petals evenly with granulated sugar, shake off any excess, and let them dry completely on a wire rack.
-This can take about 2 hours or can be left overnight.
+This usually takes about 2 hours but can be left overnight.

-- Make the Cake Batter: In a large bowl, combine the yellow cake mix, vanilla instant pudding mix, cream sherry, vegetable oil, eggs, and nutmeg.
+- Make the cake batter: In a large bowl, combine the yellow cake mix, dry vanilla instant pudding mix, cream sherry, vegetable oil, eggs, and ground nutmeg.
 Beat with an electric mixer for 2 minutes, or until the batter is well blended and smooth.

-- Cool the Cakes: Let the tea cakes cool completely in the pans on a wire rack before attempting to glaze them.
+- Cool the cakes: Let the tea cakes cool completely in the pans on a wire rack.
+Do not attempt to glaze them while warm, or the glaze will melt and run off.

-- Make the Sherry Glaze: Sift the confectioners’ sugar into a large bowl.
-Gradually add the cream sherry, whisking continuously until the glaze is smooth.
+- Make the sherry glaze: Sift the confectioners’ sugar into a large bowl to remove any lumps.
+Gradually pour in the cream sherry, whisking continuously until the glaze is completely smooth.

 Recipe Tips